symfony/ux/src/Icons/doc/index.rst

 Icon Aliases
 ~~~~~~~~~~~~

-You can define aliases for icons in your configuration, which is helpful if
+Aliases are custom names you can define to refer to any icon.
+They are useful for
-you want to use a different or shorter name for an icon in your templates:
+creating shortcuts to icons you frequently use in your templates:

 .. code-block:: yaml

     # config/packages/ux_icons.yaml
     ux_icons:
+        # ...
         aliases:
             dots: 'clarity:ellipsis-horizontal-line'